marcotrosi/tgme/README.md

 ![receiving a message](receive.png)

 ## Disclaimer
-Use at own risc and feel free to adapt the code to your needs.
+Use at own risk and feel free to adapt the code to your needs.